sixty-north/cosmic-ray/docs/source/tutorials/intro/index.rst

     When working on a package, Cosmic Ray will apply mutations to all submodules in the package.

+    Additionally, the 'module-path' can be a list of directories or files: `module-path = ["file1.py", "some_directory"]`

 Line 3 tells Cosmic Ray the maximium amount of time to let a test run before it's considered a failure:

 .. literalinclude:: tutorial.toml.1